lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Supporting multiple window sizes

 For ACK-Always or ACK-on-error, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size may be used for packets that need to be carried by a large number of fragments.
-However, when the number of fragments required to carry a packet is low, a smaller window size, and thus a shorter bitmap, may be sufficient to provide feedback on all fragments.
+However, when the number of fragments required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, may be sufficient to provide feedback on all fragments.
 If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific packet transmission.

 Note that the same window size MUST be used for the transmission of all fragments that belong to a packet.